Web Application Integration Process

 tab in the widget above.

-The webhook will contain important information regarding the payment, including the selected wallet provider, the transaction retrieval reference number (RRN) (used for reconcilliation), and external reference.
+The webhook will contain important information regarding the transaction, including the selected wallet provider, the transaction retrieval reference number (RRN) (used for reconcilliation), external reference, and nonce.

 For more information on receiving webhook events, listing active webhook subscriptions, unsubscribing from webhooks and validating signed webhook subscriptions, please visit the Webhooks page.